fizzwidget/faction-friend/readme.txt

 		- Highlights item icons in the default UIs for loot, bag inventory, and bank / reagent bank / warband bank for reputation-related items.
 		- Adds extra shading to the reputation watch bar showing the total amount of reputation you can gain by turning in and/or using items in your bags or bank.
 		- Shows a tooltip on reputation bars summarizing how many reputation points are available, which items to turn in or use, and how many of those items are required for the estimated reputation gain.
-		- Accounts for seconday reputation gains from items -- for example, if an item or currency can be exchanged for another item that increases reputation.
+		- If an item or currency can be exchanged for another item that increases reputation, FactionFriend shows the amount of reputation to gain based on the quantity you have of the first item/currency.

 	- Enhances the Character window's Reputation pane:
 		- A button to move all completed (exalted, max friendship, max renown) factions to Inactive